Judicial probe, peace committee to resolve Manipur violence: Shah | Law-Order

 ''We will soon announce a judicial probe headed by a retired high court chief justice and set up a peace committee,'' he said.

+Singh, a 1993 batch IPS officer serving as the inspector general of operations at the CRPF headquarters in Delhi, replaces P Doungel, a 1987 batch IPS officer from Manipur, for whom a post of Officer on Special Duty (Home) has been created.
+He is due to retire at the end of the month.

+This is expected to be the first of a major overhaul in the state administration.

-He, however, also said, ''Violence was a temporary phase, misunderstandings will go away ... the situation will soon be normal.''
-Shah said he had visited relief camps, met both Kuki and Meitei civil groups, and discussed the peace process.
+He, however, also said, ''Violence is a temporary phase, misunderstandings will go away ... the situation will soon be normal.''
+Officials separately said the situation remained calm on Thursday after overnight reports of firing by militants.

-The leaders of both the warring Meitei and Kuki communities, as well as other civil society representatives who have met him, have assured him that they would work to assuage hurt feelings and remove misunderstandings, Shah said.
+Shah said the leaders of both Meitei and Kuki communities, as well as other civil society representatives who have met him, have assured him that they would work to assuage hurt feelings and remove misunderstandings.

 The home minister said an Inter-Agency Unified Command will also be formed for ''better coordination'' among all security agencies in Manipur as multiple forces are working on the ground.
 Currently some 10,000 army and Assam rifles personnel have been brought into the state to keep the peace.
-Besides, central police forces and state police is also functioning on the ground.
-It was felt that an unified command was necessary to avoid confusion. ''One joint secretary-level officer from the Home Ministry and five director-level officers from different departments will be posted here,'' he added.
+Besides, as central police forces and state police is also functioning on the ground, it was felt that an unified command was necessary to avoid confusion.

-Shah also told newspersons that he felt for a permanent solution to the Indo-Myanmar border issue, the fencing on the border between the two countries will need to be completed.
+Shah also told newspersons that he felt for a permanent solution to the Indo-Myanmar border issue, the fencing on the border between the two countries will have to be completed.

 There are apprehensions that the porous border is being used for drug smuggling and for movement of militants.